2026-27 entry

 Your career

-Our MA is designed equally to prepare students who wish to continue to a PhD in Philosophy (as many do) or to enhance career prospects outside of academia.
+Our MA is designed equally to prepare students who wish to continue to a PhD in philosophy (as many do) or to enhance career prospects outside of academia.

 We offer support and advice for students who decide to apply for a PhD and our postgraduate training seminars include sessions on PhD funding and on non-academic jobs for philosophers.

-For those interested in non-academic career routes, this course will help you develop and enhance a range of crucial transferable skills (for example, research writing, project organization, critical thinking) while developing a deeper understanding of the many fascinating and important questions at the heart of philosophical inquiry.
+For those interested in non-academic career routes, this course will help you develop and enhance a range of crucial transferable skills (for example, research writing, project organisation, critical thinking) while developing a deeper understanding of the many fascinating and important questions at the heart of philosophical inquiry.
 These skills will put you in a strong position when it comes to finding employment.

 Our graduates work in teaching, law, social work, computing, the civil service, journalism, paid charity work, business, insurance and accountancy.

-“I could not have achieved my successful career progression without my postgraduate degree and the support I received from the University of Sheffield.
 My degree has enabled me to develop my confidence about my own abilities, and enhance my writing and qualitative data analysis skills.
-It taught me how to think and write in a way which I had never done before, with such precision, determination and belief in my own research and scrutiny of such.”
+It taught me how to think and write in a way which I had never done before, with such precision, determination and belief in my own research and scrutiny of such.

 Katie Griffin-Pearce

-Policy Officer, Durham County Council
+Policy Officer, Durham County Council.
+Postgraduate philosophy graduate

 School